• Skip to primary navigation

 Add turmeric powder and continue cooking.

-Next, tomato puree, then chilli powder, coriander powder.
+Next, tomato puree, then chili powder, coriander powder.
 Cook with lid covered for 10 mins.

 Make sure the water is all evaporated.
 Saute well.